SirEasternhouse/alx-system_engineering-devops/0x01-shell_permissions/README.md

 3- changing owner file to betty
 4- creating an empty file called hello
 5- adding execute permission to owner group
+6- adding permission to owner and read only to others